 American law allows the individual states and the federal government to create their own standards for what constitutes a contest of skill as opposed to a game of chance.

-Are these forms of canadian pharmacy ?
+Are these forms of gambling?

 Online auctions have evolved far beyond eBay.
 Many sites today allow participants to obtain expensive goods and services for a fraction of their retail costs, if they have the winning, unique bid, high or low.
 The sites are extremely profitable, because participants have to pay a small fee for each bid they make.
 The psychological impact of sunk costs can be so great, that many people find they can’t walk away and write off the money they spent on losing bids.